guiklimek/guiklimek/README.md

 <h1 align="center">Hello! 👋 I'm Guillaume Klimek</h1>

-- 🧑‍💻 I'm a web developer currently working with Vossloh
+- 🧑‍💻 I'm a web developer
-- 👯 I collaborate, argue, laugh and bicker with <a href="https://github.com/gaillarddamien">@gaillarddamien</a>
+- 👯 I collaborate with ?
 - 🌱 I'm always learning
 - 💡 I have a ton of ideas, I love inventing things but my projects are dragging
 - ❤️ I like to discover new things, eat, walk in the nature, play video games, music, manga and so many things